hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 name: enterprise-collaboration-with-tfe
 # Enabling the Enterprise Collaboration Workflow

-Large scale Enterprises have unique needs and requirements when it comes to managing Infrastructure changes and this is where Terraform Cloud excels.
+Large scale Enterprises have unique needs and requirements when it comes to managing Infrastructure changes and this is where HCP Terraform excels.

 ---